Software and Hardware Experiments

 Software

-1. PBDS - Julia package implementing Pullback Bundle Dynamical Systems, a differential geometric paradigm for real-time policy generation.
-Developed in collaboration with Andrew Bylard and Marco Pavone during my postdoc at Stanford University, this library provides composed policies in real time (300-500 Hz) for high-DOF robotic systems operating in cluttered environments.
-The open source code can be found here.
+2. PBDS - Julia-based library implementing Pullback Bundle Dynamical Systems, a differential geometric paradigm for real-time policy generation.
+Developed in collaboration with Andrew Bylard and Marco Pavone at Stanford University, this library enables computing composed policies in the range 300-500 Hz, for complex, high-degree-of-freedom robotic systems operating in cluttered environments.
+The whole open-source library can be found at the following GitHub repository.